Heart failure: Blood tests

-N-terminal pro-BNP (NT-proBNP) is the favoured biomarker for the diagnosis of heart failure, according to guidelines published 2018 by NICE in the UK.
+N-terminal pro-BNP (NT-proBNP) is the favored biomarker for the diagnosis of heart failure, according to guidelines published 2018 by NICE in the UK.
 Brain natriuretic peptide 32 (BNP) is another biomarker commonly tested for heart failure.
 An elevated NT-proBNP or BNP is a specific test indicative of heart failure.
 Additionally, NT-proBNP or BNP can be used to differentiate between causes of dyspnea due to heart failure from other causes of dyspnea.
-If myocardial infarction is suspected, various cardiac markers may be used.
+If a myocardial infarction is suspected, various cardiac markers may be used.

 Blood tests routinely performed include electrolytes (sodium, potassium), measures of kidney function, liver function tests, thyroid function tests, a complete blood count, and often C-reactive protein if infection is suspected.

 Hyponatremia (low serum sodium concentration) is common in heart failure.
 Vasopressin levels are usually increased, along with renin, angiotensin II, and catecholamines to compensate for reduced circulating volume due to inadequate cardiac output.
 This leads to increased fluid and sodium retention in the body; the rate of fluid retention is higher than the rate of sodium retention in the body, this phenomenon causes hypervolemic hyponatremia (low sodium concentration due to high body fluid retention).
 This phenomenon is more common in older women with low body mass.
 Severe hyponatremia can result in accumulation of fluid in the brain, causing cerebral edema and intracranial hemorrhage.